ChidiNdego/food-delivery-analytics/README.md

 Some other analysis not included in this article include predictive analytics that forecasts the next couple of weeks demands at various confidence intervals, Top-N analysis, and so on.

-If you're intersting in accessing the PowerBI file for this project, please do [send me a mail](mailto:chidindego@gmail.com).
+If you're interested in accessing the PowerBI file for this project, please do [send me a mail](mailto:chidindego@gmail.com).
 Thanks for your time.

 ## Reference